 Simplicity and ease of formation: The beauty of a sole proprietorship lies in its simplicity.
 You can start without any formal paperwork, making it the easiest and least expensive way to start a business in Kansas.

 Tax simplicity: For tax purposes, your business and personal activities are one and the same.
-This makes filing taxes simpler since you just report your business income and expenses on your personal tax return.
+This simplifies filing taxes since you just report your business income and expenses on your personal tax return.

 Sole Proprietorship Disadvantages